 Kristine I. Spangard, Department Coordinator

 The Department of Physics and Astronomy believes independent research that complements the traditional major courses is an important part of the undergraduate physics major experience.
 Student-faculty research often takes place full time during the summer months where the student is financially supported by internal or external grants.
 Students also pursue research during the semester by participating in the Honors Program.
-Both programs allow students to work closely with professors in the specialty area of the professor.
+Both options allow students to work closely with professors in the specialty area of the professor.
 Faculty in the department pursue state-of-the-art research in astrophysics, solid state physics, computational physics, theoretical particle physics, and plasma processing of materials (see the list below).